megadix/maven-flexiconf/README.md

 ## 3) Run application

-The

-Unix/Linux/Mac:
+On Unix/Linux/Mac:

 ```
 java -jar target/maven-flexiconf-jar-with-dependencies.jar
 ```

-Windows:
+On Windows:

 ```
 java -jar .\target\maven-flexiconf-jar-with-dependencies.jar
 ```

-After running the application you will find a `maven-flexiconf.log` log file in the directory you created in Step 1.
+After running the application you will find a `maven-flexiconf.log` log file in the directory you created in **Step 1**.

 ## 4) Experiment!

-Try this:
+### Run different build profiles

 - do a `local` build and run the application
 - run a `prod` build and run the application
-- check the difference in log files
+- check the difference in **log files**

+### Create new build profiles

+Try creating a new build profile, e.g. `qa` (Quality Assurance) or `integration`, overriding files in `src/main/resources-override` and putting properties in correct filter files.

+Remember: **security is a top priority**.
+Try to understand why preventing sensitive data to leak in Git repository is important and how to ensure it.